Kappaccinoh/zut/README.md

 - (DONE) Owner should be able to delete each game room
 - (DONE) Back Button in each game room to navigate back to homescreen
 - (DONE) Show Rooms which a player has already created
+- (DONE) Create a way to lock and unlock the room -> in preparation for playing the game
+- (DONE) Need logic to start a game with minimum 2 players AND flash error message